To secure Gaza ceasefire, dealmakers overcame enemies' deep distrust

 The agreement was the product of a singular political moment, with one U.S. president preparing to hand power to another.

-The health officials do not distinguish between civilians and militants, but say more than half of those killed were women and children.

-In tiny, but wealthy Qatar, the talks had a steward that positions itself as a go-between in a region on edge, one that hosts the largest U.S. military base in the Middle East even as it provides offices for leaders of Hamas and the Taliban.
-Egypt, eager to ease instability that has driven an influx of Palestinians across its border and sparked attacks on sea lanes by Houthi rebels, worked to keep the talks on track.

 The circumstances partnered Sheikh Mohammed with improbable allies.
 Then-President Joe Biden sent Brett McGurk, a veteran Middle East hand in both Republican and Democratic administrations.
-Donald Trump dispatched Steve Witkoff, a Bronx-born real estate billionaire with little if any diplomatic experience, but a longtime friendship with the president-elect.
+Donald Trump dispatched Steve Witkoff, a real estate billionaire with little if any diplomatic experience, but a longtime friendship with the then-president-elect.

 The deal they brought together calls for continued negotiations that could be even more fraught, but with the potential to release the remaining hostages and end a war that has destroyed much of Gaza and roiled the entire region.

-In the end, negotiators got it done in a matter of days.
-But it followed months of deadlock over the number of Israeli hostages that would be freed, the number of Palestinian prisoners to be released and the parameters of a pullback by Israeli troops in the embattled enclave.

-In late May, Biden laid out a proposed deal, which he said had come from Israel.
-It drew heavily on language and concepts hammered out with Qatari and Egyptian mediators, calling for a phased agreement with continued negotiation toward a “sustainable calm” – verbiage designed to satisfy both sides.
+In late May, Biden laid out a proposed deal that would move the sides toward a “sustainable calm.”

 But talks had stalled even before the detonation of a bomb, attributed to Israel, in late July killed Ismail Haniyeh, the head of Hamas’ political bureau.
-And efforts by mediators to restart them were derailed when Israeli forces found the bodies of six hostages in a Gaza tunnel in August.
+And efforts by mediators to restart them were derailed in August when Israeli forces found the bodies of six hostages in a Gaza tunnel.

-“Whoever murders hostages does not want a deal,” Israeli Prime Minister Netanyahu said.

 Pressure on Hamas increased after Israeli forces killed leader Yahya Sinwar — an architect of the Oct.
 7 attack — and launched a devastating offensive against Lebanon’s Hezbollah, the group’s longtime ally.

-But Qatari officials, frustrated by the lack of progress, announced they were suspending mediation until both sides demonstrated willingness to negotiate.
+But Qatari officials announced they were suspending mediation until both sides demonstrated willingness to negotiate.

-Weeks later, Trump dispatched Witkoff, a golfing buddy whose most notable prior link to the Middle East was his $623 million sale of New York’s Park Lane Hotel to Qatar’s sovereign wealth fund in 2023.
+Weeks later, Trump dispatched Witkoff, whose most notable prior link to the Middle East was his $623 million sale of New York’s Park Lane Hotel to Qatar’s sovereign wealth fund.

-Flying to Doha in late November, Witkoff asked mediators to lay out the problems undermining the talks, then continued on to meet officials in Israel.
-The talks restarted soon after, gaining ground through December.

 “Witkoff and McGurk were pushing the Israelis.
 Qatar was pushing Hamas,” said an official briefed on the talks who spoke on condition of anonymity.